otaviog/align3d/README.md

-# Align3D
+# Align3D - Iterative Closest Point in Rust

-Align3D is a versatile project written in Rust that aligns range images and point clouds using the Iterative Closest Point (ICP) algorithm.
+Align3D provides alignment of range images and point clouds using the Iterative Closest Point (ICP) algorithm.

-It provides functionalities to integrate range images into surfels, read and write .ply and .off files, read the TUM and IL-RGBD datasets, and visualize point clouds, surfels, and other geometries.
-Additionally, it includes processing utilities such as normal vector computation for range images and a bilateral filter for depth images.
+It provides functionalities:

 * Alignment of range images and point clouds using the Iterative Closest Point (ICP) algorithm.
-* Integration of range images into surfels for efficient representation and rendering.
 * Reading and writing of .ply and .off files for easy data exchange.
-* Support for the TUM and IL-RGBD datasets for convenient input.
+* Support for the TUM and IL-RGBD datasets for input.
 * Visualization of point clouds, surfels, and other geometries to inspect the results.
 * Processing utilities like normal vector computation for range images and bilateral filtering for depth images.
+* Computation of odometry metrics

 Align3D leverages several Rust libraries to provide its functionality: